emann615/Active-Directory-Lab/README.md

 <img src="#" height="80%" width="80%" alt="Windows Server 2022 Install"/>

-12. Select **Insert Ctrl-Alt-Delete** or press the keystroke you see next to it to unlock your machine.
+12. Select **Insert Ctrl-Alt-Delete**, or press the keystroke you see next to it to unlock your machine.

 <img src="#" height="80%" width="80%" alt="Windows Server 2022 Install"/>